 Accept.
 The following table lists the possible return formats.
 Each format is described in the response section of the respective service method.
 Not all formats are applicable to all requests.

 XHTML currently unused but may be supported in the future

 CDWS determines the serialization method of the output in the following order:

 - Pre-defined default per service (JSON with the exception of

 /textwhich defaults to XML)

-Typically, clients will have their own method of setting request HTTP headers.
+Typically, clients have their own method of setting request HTTP headers.